Newport Tower (Rhode Island): Construction

-The tower is located at the upper end of the plot behind the now-demolished mansion built by Benedict Arnold, the first colonial governor of Rhode Island, who moved from Pawtuxet to Newport in 1651.
+The tower is located at the upper end of the plot behind the now-demolished mansion built by Benedict Arnold, the first colonial governor of Rhode Island who moved from Pawtuxet to Newport in 1651.
 In 1677, Arnold mentions "my stone built Wind Mill" in his will; the site for his burying ground is between this mill and his mansion and still exists today.
-The phrase has therefore generally been accepted as referring to the Newport Tower, and is evidence that the tower was once used as a windmill.
-Still, others have contested that locals remembered the tower was previously a functioning corn mill, and that since it had a ground-level fireplace, it couldn't have been built as a windmill.
+The reference has generally been accepted as referring to the Newport Tower, and it is evidence that the tower was once used as a windmill.
+However, others have contested that locals remembered the tower functioning as a corn mill, and that it couldn't have been built as a windmill because it had a ground-level fireplace.

 An illustration from the British "Penny Magazine" published in 1836 (shown at right) reveals that the tower is of a similar type to Chesterton Windmill, a 17th-century mill near Chesterton, Warwickshire, England.
-There is a mistaken notion that Arnold was born in Leamington, Warwickshire, only a short distance from Chesterton; the family lived near Limington in Somerset, about 100 mi away.
-However, Chesterton windmill stands on a ridge within half a mile of one of the main southwest–northeast roads of early modern Britain, which also runs past Leamington, and it is entirely plausible that Arnold would have seen it, or perhaps another colonist in a position to influence the design of his "stone built windmill".